-Gardenia is often found in many home interiors and it bears some of the most beautiful flowers.
+Gardenia is often found in many homes and it bears many beautiful flowers.

 Name – Gardenia